A Unified Experiment Design Approach for Cyclic and Acyclic Causal Models: Introduction

 Experiment design has been studied extensively for DAGs (see related work in Section \ref{sec: related work}).
 Unfortunately, the findings for DAGs are not directly applicable to graphs with cycles.
 For instance, in DAGs, an intervention on a subset of the vertices orients all the edges between the subset and the rest of the variables.
 In Section \ref{subsec: singleton}, we show that in cyclic DGs, performing experiments in some cases neither leads to learning the presence of edges nor orientating them.
 This shows that entirely new techniques are required to develop algorithms for the experiment design problem in the presence of cycles.

 To the best of our knowledge, this paper proposes the first unified framework for experiment design for cyclic and acyclic graphs.
 Our main contributions are as follows.

-\begin{itemize}[leftmargin=*] \item We provide a two-stage experiment design algorithm for learning a DG $\G$.
+\begin{itemize}[leftmargin=*] \item We provide a two-stage experiment design algorithm for learning DG $\G$, the causal graph of a \textit{simple SCM} (Definition \ref{def: simple SCM}).
 In the first stage, we extend the so-called \emph{separating systems} to \emph{colored separating systems} (Definition \ref{def: colored sep sys}), which we utilize to design a set of experiments for learning the strongly connected components (SCC) of $\G$ (Algorithm \ref{algo: SCC}).
 In the second stage, we introduce the novel concept of \emph{lifted separating systems} (Definition \ref{def: lifted sep sys}), which are defined based on the SCCs of the graph.
 As we mentioned before, performing an experiment does not necessarily lead to learning the presence of edges or orientating them.
-However, we show that by performing experiments on the elements of a lifted separating system, we can learn the set of parents of each variable, and therefore, exactly recover $\G$ (Algorithm \ref{algo: main}).
+However, we show that by performing experiments on the elements of a lifted separating system, we can learn the set of parents of each variable and therefore, exactly recover $\G$ (Algorithm \ref{algo: main}).

-\item We provide lower bounds on the number of experiments and the size of the largest experiment that leads to unique identification of $\G$ for both adaptive and non-adaptive designs in the worst case for any fixed value of $\smax{\G}$, where $\smax{\G}$ denotes the size of the largest SCC of $\G$.
+\item We provide lower bounds on the number of experiments and the size of the largest experiment that leads to the unique identification of $\G$ for both adaptive and non-adaptive designs in the worst case for any fixed value of $\smax{\G}$, where $\smax{\G}$ denotes the size of the largest SCC of $\G$.
 Specifically, we show that in the worst case, $\G$ cannot be identified by performing experiments with size less than $\smax{\G}-1$ (Theorem \ref{thm: lower bound - size}) or the number of experiments less than $\smax{\G}$ (Theorem \ref{thm: lower bound - number}).
-Additionally, we show that the former bound is tight (Corollary \ref{cor: Thm 1 is tight}), and the latter differs from our achievable bound (Equation \eqref{eq: upper bound 1}) by an additive logarithmic term, which demonstrates the order-optimality of our proposed method.
-Note that in acyclic models, the lower bound on the size of the experiments is one, since singleton experiments are always sufficient for learning a DAG.
+Additionally, we show that the former bound is tight (Corollary \ref{cor: Thm 1 is tight}), and the latter differs from our achievable bound (Equation \ref{eq: upper bound 1}) by an additive logarithmic term, which demonstrates the order-optimality of our proposed method.
+Note that in acyclic models, the lower bound on the size of the experiments is one since singleton experiments are always sufficient for learning a DAG.